-Step 1: Determine your most and least productive times of the day
+Step 1.
+Determine your most and least productive times of the day

-My most productive time of the day is from 6 am – 9 am.
-This is the time that I really feel renewed and able to think deeply and get my best ideas.
-The important aspect here is not whether you are a morning person or a night person, but to realize when your most productive time is and maximize that time.
+My most productive time of the day is from 6-9am.
+This is the time that I really feel renewed, and am able to think deeply and get my best ideas.
+The important aspect here is not whether you are a morning person or a night person, but to realize when your most productive time is and maximize it.

-Step 2: Schedule it and Stick to it
+Step 2: Schedule it and stick to it

 Schedule out right now when your time is going to be.
-Start with only 60 mins, but book it and put it on the calendar.
+Start with only 60 minutes, but book it and put it on the calendar.
 Experiment with doing this just for 7 days.
-Don’t make a big commitment… You don’t need to.
+Don’t make a big commitment; you don’t need to.

 Do not let anyone, under any circumstances, disturb you during your productive time.
 This is YOUR time, and despite the current thoughts you may have, it’s not too much to ask.

 Action item: Book the 60 minutes on your calendar for each of the next 7 days

-Step 3: Put the most important tasks in your 60 minute slot
+Step 3: Put the most important tasks in your 60-minute slot

 Instead, focus on the tasks that really require your thought and focus.
-For me, it’s items like sales copy, product requirements, or designing marketing plans.
+For me, those are items like sales copy, product requirements, or designing marketing plans.

-Move the really hard tasks to the 60 minute block.
-Otherwise you’ll push them to the back, and they won’t get the attention that they deserve.
-This naturally moves the easy stuff like emails, follow up phone calls, etc.. to the times when your mind is not 100%.
+Move the really hard tasks to the 60-minute block.
+Otherwise, you’ll push them back, and they won’t get the attention that they deserve.
+This naturally moves the easy stuff like emails, follow-up phone calls, etc. to the times when your mind is not 100%.

-Action item: Place one important task on each calendar item
+Action item: Place one important task on each calendar item.

 Here’s an example of what a calendar item looks like: